krystal/katapult-whmcs/README.md

 If you discover any security related issues, please email contact@krystal.uk instead of using the issue tracker.

 ## Installing and upgrading
-Download the [latest release ZIP](https://github.com/krystal/katapult-whmcs/releases) and extract it to `/whmcs/modules/servers/katapult`.
+Download the [latest katapult.zip](https://github.com/krystal/katapult-whmcs/releases) and extract it to `/whmcs/modules/servers/katapult`.
 The resulting file structure should look similar to this:

 ```
 ├── /whmcs/modules/servers/katapult